 - Snagging hazard is likely to occur if a chap is used for climbing operations, so this wear cannot be used in operations requiring you to climb.

-- Chainsaw chaps offer protection to only the anterior part of the legs, so this wear is restricted to some operations.
+- Chainsaw chaps only protect the anterior part of the legs, so this wear is restricted to some operations.

 Is It Worth Getting a Chainsaw Pant Over a Chap?

 Getting a chainsaw pant over a chap solely depends on you and the kind of operations that you do.
-If you do mainly grounded and quick operations, it is better to save costs and get a chap to handle such operations.
+If you do mainly grounded and quick operations, it is better to save costs and get a chap to handle them.

 However, if you deal with heavy-duty work and climbing operations, getting chainsaw pants would be worth getting over a chainsaw chap.

 A chainsaw pant works just like a chainsaw chap in that they both function to protect the leg from injury while using a chainsaw.
-However, they differ in design and this makes one be preferred over the other.
+However, they differ in design, making one be preferred over the other.

 We advise that you choose the protective wear to use based on the operations you handle with a chainsaw.
 If you handle operations that involve you standing on the ground in a balanced position, then go for the chainsaw chaps with a rating ranging from 0-3, depending on the speed of your chainsaw.